tuanva92/tuanva92/README.md

 - 👀 I'm interested in ways of project management, data management for projects, office applications,...
 - 🌱 I am now managing my company's data & making production plans for projects.
 - 💞️ I am looking for solutions to implement them safely, quickly and efficiently.
-- 📫 How to reach me ...
+- 📫 Join my project

 <!---
 tuanva92/tuanva92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.